smolgroot/geth-dev-faucet/README.md

    - Display the ENS profile picture (avatar) if available
    - Show the display name and description from ENS metadata
 3. **Select Amount**: Use the slider to choose between 0.1 and 10 ETH
+4. **Configure RPC** (Optional): Click the settings ⚙️ button to customize RPC endpoint
-4. **Send ETH**: Click the "Send ETH" button to initiate the transaction
+5. **Send ETH**: Click the "Send ETH" button to initiate the transaction
-5. **Celebrate**: Watch the confetti animation on successful transactions! 🎉
+6. **Celebrate**: Watch the confetti animation on successful transactions! 🎉

 ### ENS Examples to Try
 - `vitalik.eth` - Vitalik Buterin's ENS
 - `ens.eth` - Official ENS domain
 - `nick.eth` - Nick Johnson (ENS creator)
 - Any other .eth domain you know!

+### RPC Configuration
+- Click the ⚙️ settings icon in the top-right corner
+- Customize the host and port for your geth instance
+- Default: `localhost:8545`
+- Supports any host/port combination

 ## 🏗️ Technology Stack